hexbatch/apple-core/v1/docs/core/attributes.md

     so an attribute:
         parent_attribute: attributes can optionally have a single parent
         user: can be one or none
-        name: name of the attribute (unique to attributes that are owned by this user (or owned by none))
+        name: name of the attribute (unique to all attributes)
         bounds:
             map: []
             time: []